sap-tutorials/Tutorials/tutorials/spa-dox-create-automation/spa-dox-create-automation.md

 3. Your automation is built successfully.

-4. Once this tutorial is completed, the process looks as following.
+4. Once this tutorial is completed, the process will look like this:

     <!-- border -->![Mapping](041.png)